CSRavasio/oflibpytorch/docs/usage.rst

     :alt: Calculated flow 3

 **Above:** *Top:* Flows 1 through 3. *Bottom:* Flows 1 through 3, as calculated using :func:`~oflibpytorch.Flow.combine_with`, matching the original flow fields.
-Note that the first flow field has some invalid areas.
+Note that some results may show some invalid areas.

 Tensor-Based Functions
 ----------------------